adamedx/autographps/README.md

 That's it for now -- there are many more cmdlets to arrive soon!

 ## Contributing/Development
-The project is not yet ready for contributors, but suggestions on features or other advice are welcome while I establish a baseline.
+The project is not yet ready for contributors, but suggestions on features or other advice are welcome while we establish a baseline.

 License and Authors
 -------------------